yusefash/solved/README.md

 Remember, every function must return something.

 ## HOW IT WORKS
-- The repo has 16 exercise files (e1.js .. e16.js).
+- The repo has the "exercises" folder with 16 exercise files (e1.js .. e16.js).
 Each file includes the task description, a function declared, data imported, and a placeholder for your code.
 - Open e1.js file and start writing functions' code in the "Your code goes here..." placeholder to achieve the goals described.
 - Once you are done, run the test command ```npm run test-1``` in the command line, where "1" is the current exercise number.
 This will start the test environment and show the passed and failed tests for the current code you have written.
 - If the test results have all tests passed (no red comments), consider it to be finished successfully, then switch to the next exercise file.